Electric Field

 Electric Field Direction

-The force between the charges Q and q0 is given by the formula as
+between the charge Q and the q0 is given by the Coulomb force.

 F = Electrostatic force between two charges